-Gil Hanse rebuilt a Donald Ross original into the resort's most complete modern test.
+Pin itGil Hanse rebuilt a Donald Ross original into the resort's most complete modern test.
 Golf Digest agreed.

 Photo courtesy of VisitNC.com · Visit North Carolina

 The greens are large by Pinehurst standards, running on Champion Ultradwarf Bermuda, and they accept a wider variety of approaches than No. 2's crowned surfaces.
 That does not make them easier.
 The putting surfaces carry significant contour, and pin positions on the edges of tiers can produce putts that require genuine imagination.
 The difference is that Hanse gives you multiple ways to play each hole.
-The result is a course that feels fair even when it is demanding.
+The course feels fair even when it is demanding.

 The par 3s are frequently cited as the strongest collection on the resort campus.
 Each plays to a different length and demands a different ball flight.
 The variety within a single shot type across four holes demonstrates the depth of Hanse's routing, which uses the natural sand ridges and pine corridors to create distinct environments within a compact property.
+The 2019 U.S. Amateur, held just months after reopening, validated the design under competitive conditions.

+Tee times and packages are available through the booking link on this page.
 Resort guest access only.
-Champion Ultradwarf Bermuda greens, Tifway Bermuda fairways.
-Walking encouraged.
-The course rewards study from the tee box; spending a moment reading each hole before selecting a club is time well invested.
+Walking is encouraged.
+The course rewards study from the tee box; a moment spent reading each hole before selecting a club is time well invested.
+Returning players who remember the Tom Fazio-era No. 4 from 2000 will find a fundamentally different course.

 Pinehurst & the Sandhills, North Carolina